 Greenfield-Central Community School Corporation uses a Standards-Based Report Card (SBRC) at the Tier 1 elementary level.
-This is an exciting step for our schools as we work towards ensuring that all students are successful at meeting grade-level standards.

 Standards describe what a student should know and be able to do at each grade level in all subjects, and this report card is designed to give parents more and better information about how their children are progressing.